-Many of the Christmas Gift Guides for Travellers online are full of really nice products and ideas but I tend to find that they’re either products that are not actually that useful and can be a bit of a waste of money, or there’s too many options in the list to choose from!
+Plus, many of the Gift Guides for Backpackers online are full of really nice products and ideas but I tend to find that they’re either products that are not actually that useful and can be a bit of a waste of money, or there’s too many options in the list to choose from!

-That’s why I wanted to share with you just 10 items that are perfect for the backpacker or traveller in your life, or for you if you just want to treat yourself this Christmas!
+That’s why I wanted to share with you just 10 items that are perfect for the backpacker or traveller in your life, or for you if you just want to treat yourself.

 They’re not particularly glamorous but they are useful and the prices of them range from a bit of a splurge to pretty cheap, perfect for stocking fillers!

-I’ve been backpacking since September and all of these products are things I have used pretty much everyday and I am so happy with them which is why I’m recommending them as the perfect products to buy for the traveller in your life this Christmas!
+I’ve been backpacking since September 2018 and all of these products are things I have used pretty much everyday and I am so happy with them which is why I’m recommending them as the perfect products to buy for the traveller in your life as a gift.

 Side note – I purchased all of these products myself for my trip from Amazon* so I have linked the products to Amazon UK & similar items to Amazon US, and if you buy the item after clicking on my link I will receive a small commission at no extra cost to you which will help me have a lovely Christmas in India so I would appreciate you using the links 🙂